-- 1. The initial diagnostic trial lens power is determined from the patient's spherical equivalent DISTANCE prescription corrected to the corneal plane (i.e., corrected for the vertex distance used for the refraction). - 2.
-The most important power to get a successful fit with this lens design, is the power needed to obtain clear distance vision.
-It is important to get the distance vision clear with this lens design before fine-tuning the intermediate or near vision. - Always ensure that the patient has the most plus/least minus lens power on the eye.
-Check that the patient is not over-minused, which is somewhat common with presbyopes.
-If this optimal lens power does not provide acceptable vision at either distance or near, and no over-refraction is found to be needed, follow these guidelines: - Distance Vision and Distance Symptom Complaints: Add -0.25D, starting with the DOMINANT eye, add another -0.25D to the DOMINANT eye if needed, and then add -0.25D to the other eye if needed to further improve distance vision.
-If the patient demonstrates an over refraction of greater than -0.50D, recheck the original distance refraction. - If the patient reports some difficulty with distance vision, but over refraction does not appear to improve vision, dispense a lens with a quarter more minus power (-0.25D) to the Dominant eye and recheck both distance and near vision. - Near Vision and Near Symptom Complaints: Add +0.25D, starting with the NON-DOMINANT eye, then another +0.25D to the NON-DOMINANT eye, and then add +0.25D to the other eye if needed to further improve near vision.
-If the patient demonstrates an over refraction of greater than +0.50D, recheck the original distance refraction. - If the patient reports some difficulty with near vision, but over refraction does not appear to improve vision, dispense a lens with a quarter more plus power (+0.25D) to the Non-Dominant eye and recheck both distance and near vision.

-Best Success Tip: Whether one or both lenses are changed, always determine which option provides the best balance between distance and near needs for each individual patient.
+1. The initial diagnostic trial lens power is determined from the patient's "one click into green" spherical equivalent DISTANCE prescription corrected to the corneal plane (i.e., corrected for the vertex distance used for the refraction).

+2. The most important power to get a successful fit with this lens design is the power needed to obtain clear distance vision.
+It is important to get the distance vision clear with this lens design before fine-tuning the intermediate or near vision.

+- Distance Vision and Distance Symptom Complaints: Add -0.25 D, starting with the DOMINANT eye, add another -0.25 D to the DOMINANT eye if needed, and then add -0.25 D to the other eye if needed to further improve distance vision. - Near Vision and Near Symptom Complaints: Add +0.25 D, starting with the NON-DOMINANT eye, then another +0.25 D to the NON-DOMINANT eye, and then add +0.25 D to the other eye if needed to further improve near vision. - Best Success Tip: Whether one or both lenses are changed, always determine which option provides the best balance between distance and near needs for each individual patient.